Canadian Black Snakeroot

 Carrot family (Apiaceae)

-Description: This native biennial or perennial plant is about 1-2' tall, branching occasionally.
-The stems are glabrous and light green; they are occasionally terrete (furrowed) or somewhat angular.
-The alternate leaves are usually trifoliate, but some of the smaller upper leaves are simple.
-The lower leaves often appear to be palmate, but this is because each lateral leaflet has been deeply divided into 2 lobes.
-In outline, the lower compound leaves are orbicular in shape (up to 5" wide and 5" across in var. grandis, excluding the
+Description: This herbaceous plant is a biennial or short-lived perennial; it is about 1-2' tall, branching occasionally.
+The stems are glabrous and light green; they are terete or somewhat angular.
+The alternate leaves are usually trifoliate, although some of the smaller upper leaves are simple.
+The lower leaves often appear to be palmate with 5 leaflets, but this is because each lateral leaflet has been deeply divided into 2 large lobes.
+In outline, the lower compound leaves are nearly orbicular in outline (up to 5" wide and 5" across, excluding the petioles) while the upper compound leaves are more narrow.
+The leaflets and large lobes are obovate, ovate, or broadly elliptic in shape, while their margins are coarsely double-serrated and sometimes cleft along their margins.
+Leaf venation within each leaflet and lobe is pinnate.
+The upper leaf surface is yellowish green (in bright sunlight) to dark green (in shade) and glabrous.
+The lower leaves have long petioles, while those of the upper leaves are much shorter.
+These petioles are light green, glabrous, and slightly sheathed at their bases; they are grooved above and convex below.

-Cultivation: The preference is light shade, moist to slightly dry conditions, and a loamy soil with an abundance of organic matter.
+Cultivation: The preference is light to medium shade, moist to slightly dry conditions, and a loamy soil with an abundance of organic matter.

-Range & Habitat: Canadian Black Snakeroot is a common plant that occurs in nearly all counties of Illinois (see Distribution Map).
-Habitats include mesic deciduous woodlands, north-facing bluffs, areas along woodland paths, seeps, fence rows with woody vegetation, edges of yards underneath trees, and flower gardens in shady areas.
-This plant occurs in both natural habitats and disturbed areas.
+Range & Habitat: Canadian Black Snakeroot is a common plant that occurs in nearly all counties of Illinois (see Distribution Map), where it is native.
+Habitats include mesic deciduous woodlands, north-facing bluffs, areas along woodland paths, edges of shaded seeps, fence rows with woody vegetation, edges of yards underneath trees, and flower gardens in shady areas.
+This plant occurs in both natural habitats of varying quality and disturbed areas.

-Faunal Associations: The flowers attract few insect pollinators, although occasionally they are visited by Halictid bees, Masked bees, and Syrphid flies, which suck nectar.
-The species Hylaeus sanicula (Sanicle Masked Bee) is an oligolectic visitor of Sanicula spp.
+Faunal Associations: The flowers attract few insect pollinators, although occasionally they are visited by Halictid bees (Lasioglossum spp.), masked bees (Hylaeus spp.), and Syrphid flies, which suck nectar.
+An aphid, Aphis clydesmithi, sucks plant juices at the stem base and root collar, while another aphid, Aphis saniculae, sucks plant juices from the undersides of the leaves.
+Canadian Black Snakeroot is the preferred host plant of the latter aphid.
 The bitter foliage is avoided by grazing livestock and probably other mammalian herbivores as well.
-The small burs cling readily to the feathers of birds, fur of mammals, and clothing of humans; this helps to distribute the seeds far and wide.
+The small burry fruits cling readily to the feathers of birds, fur of mammals, and clothing of humans; this helps to distribute the seeds far and wide.

-Comments: According to Mohlenbrock (2003), plants with leaves exceeding 3" in length and 1½" across are var. grandis, while plants with smaller leaves are the typical variety; the latter is more common in Illinois.
-Canadian Black Snakeroot is not very showy and begins to bloom after the deciduous trees in woodlands have developed their leaves.
-Except for the bur-like ovaries, these flowers are insignificant.
-This species is well-adapted to the shady conditions that exist underneath trees during the summer, and can become a weed along the edges of yards and in flower gardens.
+Comments: Canadian Black Snakeroot is not very showy, in part because it does not bloom until after the deciduous trees in woodlands have developed their leaves.
+Except for the bur-like ovaries, the flowers are inconspicuous.
+This species is well-adapted to the shady conditions that exist underneath trees during the summer, and it can become a minor weed along the edges of yards and in flower gardens.
 Except for Sanicula gregaria (Clustered Black Snakeroot), which has greenish yellow flowers, the various Sanicula spp. in Illinois have small greenish white flowers.
 The species of this latter group are rather difficult to distinguish.
-Canadian Black Snakeroot differs from Sanicula marilandica (Maryland Black Snakeroot) by its short styles, which are no longer than the bristles of the fruit; the latter species has a pair of curved styles at the apex of the fruit that are much longer than the bristles.
-Canada Black Snakeroot differs from Sanicula trifoliata (Large-Fruited Black Snakeroot) by the size and shape of its fruit: Each fruit of the former is 3-5 mm. long and globuse or subglobose in shape, while the fruit of the latter is at least 5.5 mm. in length and ovoid in shape.
-Furthermore, the calyx lobes of the latter species are appressed together and longer than the surrounding bristles, forming a beak-like shape at the apex of each fruit.
+Canadian Black Snakeroot differs from Sanicula marilandica (Maryland Black Snakeroot) by its short styles, which are no longer than the prickles of its ovaries; the latter species has pairs of curved styles that are much longer than the prickles of its ovaries.
+Canadian Black Snakeroot differs from Sanicula trifoliata (Large-Fruited Black Snakeroot) by the size and shape of its burry fruits: The fruits of the former species are 3-5 mm. long and ovoid-globoid in shape, while the fruits of the latter species are at least 5.5 mm. in length and ovoid in shape.
+Furthermore, the calyx lobes of the latter species are as long or longer than the surrounding prickles, and its stamens are longer and more conspicuous than those Canadian Black Snakeroot.